AppThreat/chen/README.md

 1 error found
 ```

 This error is mostly due to missing python .so (linux), .dll (windows) or .dylib (mac) file.
-Ensure the below environment variables below are set correctly.
+Ensure the environment variables below are set correctly.

 - SCALAPY_PYTHON_LIBRARY - Use values such as python3.10, python3.11 based on the version installed.
 On Windows, there are no dots. python311
 - JAVA_TOOL_OPTIONS - jna.library.path must be set to the python lib directory